sneslen/my386blog/_posts/2023-03-15-blog-three-b-eda.md

 <img src="https://raw.githubusercontent.com/sneslen/my386blog/main/assets/images/price_rating_count.png" alt="" style="width:50%;"/>
 </div>

+This chart displays each county and its respective average listing price.
+Some counties had limited data which resulted in the averages being based on one or two property listings.

+Similarly, this graphic shows the counties along with their average rating scores.

 # Conclusion
 Based on this exploratory analysis, a data story is starting to emerge, detailing helpful trends relating to both prospective property owners and renters alike.
 The next step is piecing it together in a cohesive way in order to utilize the provided information effectively.
 In my next post, I will be compiling all of my discoveries for a final analysis.
 Make sure to check back in a couple weeks to see the results!